stephenjwilson/MeTeOR/README.md

 ```

 ## Download
+The MeTeOR network can be download via the [results bulk download](http://static.lichtargelab.org/MeTeOR/results.tar.gz) or as [flat files](http://static.lichtargelab.org/MeTeOR/MeTeORFlatFiles.tar.gz).
+All downloads are available at http://meteor.lichtargelab.org/download).

-To host the data and results of the project, I used [dat](https://datproject.org/) and [bulk downloads](http://meteor.lichtargelab.org/download).
+For smooth integration into the git, I also used [dat](https://datproject.org/) and [bulk downloads](http://meteor.lichtargelab.org/download).
 Follow the link for the bulk downloads to get a compressed version of the network, results, or raw data.
 You can also use dat to download the raw data or results, as described below.
 The run script automatically downloads the dat data.
 ### Installing Node and dat
 To download data using dat, ensure node (version  >= 4) is installed
 ```bash